 Will a Skincare Detox Really Work?

-Who Should Try a Skincare Detox?
+Should I Try a Skincare Detox?

-Irritated, Red, Reactive Skin
+Red, Irritated, and Reactive Skin

-Even if you’re experiencing a flare-up that could be brought on by environmental triggers such as skiing, allergies, or a weather change, it can be beneficial to strip everything back to make sure your products aren’t further aggravating your skin.
+Even if you’re experiencing a flare-up caused by environmental factors like allergies or weather changes, it can still be beneficial to strip everything back.
+This will make sure your products aren’t further aggravating your skin and making matters worse.
 Of course, if these types of issues persist, you’ll want to schedule an appointment with a dermatologist who can assess your individual needs.
-Conditions like eczema, rosacea, and perioral dermatitis sometimes require a prescription, especially if you’ve simplified your routine and you’re not seeing improvement.
+Conditions like eczema, rosacea and perioral dermatitis sometimes require a prescription, especially if you’ve simplified your routine and you’re not seeing improvement.

 What’s the Best Way to Go About a Skincare Detox?

-To put it simply, take it back to basics.
-Use only “boring” products that are gentle, soothing, and free of irritants such as artificial fragrance, artificial dyes, drying alcohols, and harsh sulfates.
-I don’t think it would be beneficial for someone to stop using skincare products altogether.
-Instead, look for products that include barrier-repairing ingredients.
-While you’re getting your skin back on track, I suggest sticking to just cleanser, moisturizer and sunscreen.
-I’ve heard people mention skipping moisturizer in order to let the skin breathe.
-I don’t suggest this, especially if you’re struggling with any of the conditions like eczema or perioral dermatitis.
+Take it back to basics.
+Only use “boring” skincare products that are gentle, soothing, and free of irritants such as fragrance, artificial dyes, drying alcohols, and harsh sulfates.
+Like I said before, I don’t think it would be beneficial for someone to stop using skincare products altogether.
+Instead, look for products that include barrier-supporting ingredients.

+I’ve heard people say they skip moisturizers to let their skin “breathe.”
+I don’t suggest this, especially if you’re struggling with conditions like eczema or perioral dermatitis.
 First of all, skin doesn’t respire, so the idea of skin breathing is a myth.
-Second, moisturizer protects the skin and prevents water loss, which can lead to an even more damaged moisture barrier.
-Always remember that skin cells are like fish and need water to live.
+Second, moisturizer protects the skin and prevents water loss, which can lead to even more moisture barrier damage (always remember that skin cells are like fish—they need water to live).

 If you go back to basics for a while and your skin improves, this means you’ve been using the wrong products for your skin type.

-So How Many Skincare Products is Too Much?
+How Many Skincare Products Is Too Many?

-While there may be a few people who are lucky enough to have skin so well-balanced they don’t need to use products, most of us are constantly exposed to things that disrupt our skin and moisture barriers.
-Using the right skincare products is one of the best ways to protect our barriers, so I never recommend forgoing products altogether.
+While there may be a few people out there who are lucky enough to have skin that’s so well-balanced they don’t need to use products, most of us are constantly exposed to things that disrupt our skin’s barrier.
+Using the right products is one of the best ways to protect our barriers, so I never recommend forgoing products altogether.
 That said, if your skin is acting up, a “skincare detox” (AKA going back to basics) is a good way to identify whether your products are doing more harm than good.

 Celebrity Esthetician & Skincare Expert

 As an esthetician trained in cosmetic chemistry, Renée Rouleau has spent 30 years researching skin, educating her audience, and building an award-winning line of products.
 Her hands-on experience as an esthetician and trusted skin care expert has created a real-world solution — products that are formulated for nine different types of skin so your face will get exactly what it needs to look and feel its best.
 Trusted by celebrities, editors, bloggers, and skincare obsessives around the globe, her vast real-world knowledge and constant research are why Marie Claire calls her “the most passionate skin practitioner we know.”